ammiranda/flotneedle/README.md

 * fontFace: Sets the font face of the tooltip text
 * lineWidth: Sets the width of the crosshair, in px
 * lineColor: Sets the color of the crosshair, accepts rgba, hex, and css colors
+* x_tooltip: Toggles a display of the x-value, accepts a boolean or an object with key 'formatX' that is assigned a callback that will format the text displayed in the x_tooltip

 Flotneedle also supports labelling for the tooltips all that is needed is for a needle option to be set in the dataset with a callback assigned to the key called label.
 Example below: